nclient/nclient.github.io/faq/index.md

 For more information, see [here](/providers/http-client-provider.md).

 ## How do I make sure that the interface for the client is annotated correctly?
-The client is validated when its instance is created using `ClientProvider`.
+The client is validated when its instance is created using `NClientProvider`.
 If the interface is incorrect, an exception will be thrown.

 ## Is the client thread-safe?
 Yes, client instances are thread-safe.